-The PP subsystem takes care of the initial processing of the HK2 and Level 0 science telemetry, creating the basic input products for initiating the main science data processing.
-PP creates time correlation, ephemeris, and attitude files from the HK2, creates the QuikSCAT Level 0 files that are the input to the Level 1A processor, and also extracts and converts NWP data to the format needed by the Level 2B processor
+The PP subsystem takes care of the initial processing of the Level 0 science telemetry, creating the basic input products for initiating the main science data processing.
+PP creates time correlation, ephemeris, and attitude files, creates the SeaWinds Level 0 files that are the input to the Level 1A processor, and also extracts and converts NWP data to the format needed by the Level 2B processor of the science algorithms, and creates the HDF data products delivered to PO.DAAC and to the science community.